MikeMcMahon/GameOfLife/readme.md

 1. Any live cell with more than three live neighbors dies, as if by overcrowding
 1. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction (or resurrection in our case)

+### Shape Select Mode
+While the game is paused pressing `r-shift` will enter into shape select mode (the board game will change to a light blue).
+In this mode `right + click` any two blocks to draw a box around a particular cell generation.
+Clicking `save` while in __shape select mode__ will save just the particular region.

+While in __shape select mode__ clicking on `load` will load a shape and allow you to drop it anywhere on the screen with a `left + click`

 ## Overview

 This is a simple python implementation of the classic __Game of Life__ or __Life__.
 Please feel free to experiment